mclearc/webpage/static/pages/101Assignments.md

 Title: Phil101 Assignments
 Status: hidden

+## Class 8 (2/6)

+- Block on consciousness (continued)
+    - what is the "target reasoning" with which Block is concerned?
+    - what is the difference between A and P-consciousness?
+Are Block's arguments convincing?

+---

 ## Class 7 (2/4)

+**Class Cancelled!**

 - Block on consciousness (continued)
     - what is the "target reasoning" with which Block is concerned?